w3c/wai-curricula/intro.md

 ##### Suggested teaching methods

-**Presentational**: Introduce learners to the idea that there needs to be a well-organized planning program for accessibility that involves all team members, from managerial staff to technical personnel.
-Reflect with students on the aspects of accessibility that have to do with non-technical abilities, especially financial and quality management tasks.
+**Presentational**: Introduce learners to resources that help them produce well-organized planning programs for accessibility that involves all team members, from managerial staff to technical personnel.

 ##### Suggested activities